- The role of HSE

 78. HSE acknowledges that understanding diversity plays an important part in liaising with bereaved relatives.
 Inspectors should be sensitive to the potential diversity of bereaved families, and all those with a direct and close relationship with the deceased should be treated fairly, with decency, dignity and respect.

-79. Further guidance on contact with bereaved families can be found in Operational Minute 2008/07.
+79. Further guidance on contact with bereaved families can be found in Contact with relatives of people killed through work activities.